Asymptotic Expansion for Expanding Spherical Averages in Real Rank One: Abstract

 \section{Abstract}

-This paper develops precise asymptotic formulas for expanding non-spherical averages on compact quotients of real rank-one Lie groups, focusing on $SO(n,1)$ as a model case.
-Using tools from harmonic analysis and representation theory, the study reduces the analysis of orbit averages to an ordinary (ODE) derived from the action of the Casimir operator.
+This paper establishes an asymptotic expansion for expanding sector average on compact quotients of real rank-one Lie groups, with $SO(n,1)$ as a model case.
+Using tools from harmonic analysis and representation theory, the problem is reduced, via the action of the Casimir operator, to an ordinary differential equation(ODE) governing the evolution along the expanding $A$-direction.
+The asymptotic expansion is then derived from the analysis of this ODE.